Parisa-Reza/portfolio-react/docs/ProjectPage-Implementation-Spec.md

-# ProjectPage Implementation Summary
+# ProjectPage.jsx Implementation Spec

-## ✅ Completed Implementation

-The ProjectPage feature has been fully implemented with dark, elegant, minimal design using Tailwind CSS.
+The ProjectPage feature has been fully implemented with minimal design using Tailwind CSS.

 ---